Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Experiments

 \subsection{LiDAR}

 Finally, methods are evaluated on KITTI dataset with real LiDAR data.

-\textbf{Setup} Original ground truth poses of KITTI dataset are not suitable for evaluation using classical pose-based metrics, since they provide noisy data~\cite{kornilova2022}.
+\textbf{Setup.} Original ground truth poses of KITTI dataset are not suitable for evaluation using classical pose-based metrics, since they provide noisy data~\cite{kornilova2022}.
 Therefore, the following scenario is used: ground truth trajectory is used as the initial conditions for all methods, then the methods optimize over pre-labeled planes from the EVOPS benchmark.
-For evaluation we consider 100 submaps of length 30 poses, randomly sampled from \texttt{map 00}.
+For evaluation we consider 100 submaps of length 30 poses, randomly sampled from \texttt{map-00}.
 To estimate the quality of alignment, no-reference map metrics MME \cite{droeschel2014local}, MPV \cite{razlaw2015evaluation} and MOM \cite{kornilova2021} are used.

-\textbf{Results and discussion} No-reference map-metrics statistics over the methods is presented in Tab.~\ref{no_ref_metrics}, BALM is not reported in the results, since it doesn't provide any convergence on those sequences.
+\textbf{Results and discussion.} No-reference map-metrics statistics over the methods is presented in Tab.~\ref{no_ref_metrics}, BALM is not reported in the results, since it doesn't provide any convergence on those sequences.
 Following results, EF shows improvement of poses that gives better map quality on all metrics, qualitative demonstration of this can be found in Fig.~\ref{fig_teaser}.
 Other methods sometimes show improvement over ground truth poses, but not so drastically as EF.
-It is worth to note, that KITTI LiDAR data is noisy and EF shows good results even in those conditions.
+It is worth to note, that KITTI LiDAR data is noisy and EF shows good results even in those conditions, support one more time the empirical evidence of using EF (alternating) as the default method for real and uncontrolled conditions.